paulmarrington/Fibers/Assets/Askowl/Fibers/Documentation/Askowl-Fibers.md

 ---
-title: Askowl Decoupler for Unity3D
+title: Askowl Fibers for Unity3D
-description: Decoupling software components and systems
+description: Like Coroutines but with less overhead
 ---
 * Table of Contents
 {:toc}
 # [Executive Summary](http://www.askowl.net/unity-coroutines)

-Coroutines are the core mechanism in Unity3d MonoBehaviour classes to provide independent parallel processing.
+Coroutines are the core mechanism in Unity3d MonoBehaviour classes to provide independent processing as a form of co-opoerative multi-tasking.
 Activities that must occur in order use `yield return myCoroutine();` to wait on completion before continuing.

-A problem occurs when we want functions to occur in a specific order but from different parts of the code.
-A player logs in to a remote system.
-They then go on to something that requires authorisation.
-That code does not know whether the authorisation has completed.
-With Askowl Coroutines a queue is created and tasks placed on it when needed.
-This way any coroutine with dependencies won't run until said dependencies have done their thing.
+Yield instructions must reside in methods that have an IEnumerator return type.
+C# turns them into a state machine.
+These state machines cannot be reset, so they must be discarded once complete.
+Since every call generates a new state machine this puts a heavy load on the garbage collector.
+Using coroutines in abundance can cause glitches in the running of VR and mobile applications.

 Some unity packages, specifically FireBase, use C# 4+ Tasks, a preemptive multitasking interface.
 Anything using Task callbacks must be treated as independent threads with semaphores and the like to protect against data corruption.
-The Askowl Tasks class converts Task responses into Coroutines so that they fit better and more safely into the Unity system.
+The Askowl Tasks class mergest tasks into Fibers so that they fit better and more safely into the Unity system.

 > Read the code in the Examples Folder.